 Homemade Cashew Cream

-• Blend soaked cashews and water together until completely smooth.
+- In a high powered blender, blend soaked raw cashews and fresh water together until completely smooth.

 Notes

-Without cashew cream: This can be omitted altogether and the soup will still taste great — it will just have a light broth rather than a creamy one.
-You can blitz the soup slightly with an immersion blender to get a similar effect.
+- Without cashew cream: This can be omitted altogether and the soup will still taste great — it will just have a light broth rather than a creamy one.
+For a similar thickening effect, you can blitz the soup a little with an immersion blender before adding the kale.

-Kale substitutions: You can sub in spinach if you’re not a fan of the slightly bitter flavor of kale.
+- Kale substitutions: You can sub in spinach if you’re not a fan of kale.
 Or you can use any kind of fresh greens that you like.
+Spinach won’t need to cook as long as kale, so you can add it a minute or two later.

 Just made this.
 It was extremely easy.
 I’ve never made cashew cream, I’m so impressed.
 It really made it so creamy.
 I added double the seasoning because I love extra.
 Perfect blend of spices.
 I had some extra asparagus so I added it when I added in the carrots.
 Absolutely amazing!
 I’m looking forward to trying more of your recipes.
 This wasn’t my first from y’all.
 THANK YOU. 🫶🏽♥️